Royal Kituro Rugby Club: History

 The club was founded in 1961 by international referee Teddy Lacroix along with Volcanologist and Rugby Player Haroun Tazieff who choose to name the club after Mount Kituro in the former Belgian Colony of Congo.
 The club was donated land by the City Of Brussels and quickly established itself as a major force in Belgian Rugby.
 The heir to the Belgian Throne Prince Philippe, Duke of Brabant played for the team.

 Kituro has won the Belgian Elite League title on five occasions and most recently in May 2015.
 In the same year, they also recorded the largest win in rugby history, beating Soignies Rugby Club 356-3.

 Recent History

 2017 saw a change of president at the club with Philip Van Perlstein taking over from Claude Orban.
 At the end of the season Van Perlstein called in Philippe Brantegem from La Hulpe Rugby Club to head up the new coaching staff.

 During the 2018/19 mid season break, Kituro announced the arrival of Peter Lang from Scotland as the new assistant coach.
 Lang was announced as the new head coach for the 2019/20 season.

+Since 2023, Sébastien Guns is the head coach of the senior teams 1 & 2.